delimatorres/lifesum.github.io/_posts/2014-04-10-our-platform.md

 ### Ubuntu

 First off, Windows servers just isn't supported the same way by the open source community, so we wanted to move to Linux with Ubuntu.
-Whether it is caching libraries, database connectors, MQ solutions or OAuth libaries, .NET is simply not as much on the forefront of development as Python, Ruby or PHP.
+Whether it is caching libraries, database connectors, MQ solutions or OAuth libraries, .NET is simply not as much on the forefront of development than Python, Ruby or PHP.

 We switched to Ubuntu LTS versions, trying to keep the same setup for all instances, making it easier to administrate production servers.
 Not all services need the same type of instances, but they all run Ubuntu very well.